-During the height of BEPS and intensification of global TP audit activity, IRAS released revised guidelines on 6 January 2015.
-The 2015 Transfer Pricing Guidelines consolidated previous TP guidance, providing clarification on aspects of transfer pricing.
+During the height of BEPS and intensification of global transfer pricing audit activity, IRAS released revised guidelines on 6 January 2015.
+The 2015 Transfer Pricing Guidelines consolidated previous guidance, providing clarification on aspects of transfer pricing.

 A significant requirement of the 2015 guidelines was for contemporaneous transfer pricing, defined as transfer pricing documentation prepared no later than the date of filing the tax return for the relevant financial year.
-This puts a clear obligation that Singapore taxpayers should no longer think of TP documentation as a “nice to have” but rather a “must have”.
-This stemmed from the observation that TP documentation was inadequate for around 73% of Transfer Pricing Consultation cases.
+This puts a clear obligation that Singapore taxpayers should no longer think of transfer pricing documentation as a “nice to have” but rather a “must-have”.
+This stemmed from the observation that transfer pricing documentation was inadequate for around 73% of Transfer Pricing Consultation cases.

 Since Singapore’s first encounters with transfer pricing, its regulations and customs have evolved significantly - IRAS has conducted over 50, largely bilateral, APAs.

 In October 2017, Section 34 of the Singapore Income Tax Act (SITA) saw legislative requirements concerning TP being reinforced and expanded.